 Following the success of the summer pop-up, chef, Emily Scott is back and opening a permanent restaurant overlooking the beach.
-Emily Scott Food opens at the end of March and will serve up the same less-is-more ethos with 'no fuss or faff'.
+Emily Scott Food opens on the 18 May and will serve up the same less-is-more ethos with 'no fuss or faff'.

 Emily's built an impressive reputation heading the kitchen at St Tudy Inn, she'll now become a permanent fixture at the Bay, taking over the space that was home to Watchful Mary.